Ian-Lo/DATA5703_Group09/README.md

 # BATCHINGMECHANISM AND STORAGE CLASS

 The BatchingMechanism class contains the infrustructure to gather batches from the HDF5 files.
-It leverage the Storage class that wraps the low level communication with the HDF5 files.
+It leverages the Storage class that wraps the low level communication with the HDF5 files.

 # ENCODERSTRUCTURAL AND ENCODERCELLCONTENT CLASS